DanielMazurkiewicz/WebAI/README.md

  - Javascript engine should decide on what execution unit NN tasks will be executed and it doesn't have to be same execution unit for all tasks

-## Advanced neural networks architectures
+## Layers and pipes - advanced neural networks architectures

  - First layer and pipes located on first layer are always considered an "input" type of operation, unless specifically permitted, no other types can't be used on first layer
  - Pipes is a mechanism to introduce advanced NN architectures, they flexibly allow to get desired schema/shape of NN, some more sophisticated recurrent NN's can be easily achieved with it as well